Haute Couture is sewing at a high level so this is far broader than traditional or normal sewing.

 – Giorgio Armani

 What are some of the qualifying factors in order for you to hold the title of Haute Couture and be a part of the Syndicale one made to order? it essentially means it’s not cut or anything done to it until the client orders a lot of the work.
-You must have a workroom in Paris with at least 15 employees you must present a 35 piece collection of day and evening garments.
+You must have a workroom in Paris with at least 15 employees you must present a 35-piece collection of day and evening garments.
 We have some more factors that would qualify you to be called or apply for the Haute Couture title.

 A press showing in Paris so you need to have a showing specifically for the press and has to be held in Paris.
-You need to show a collection to private clients in some of the historical fashion.
+You need to show a collection to private clients in some historical fashion.

 You’ll see that a lot of designers are in these very small spots and they have the models and it’s very intimate but those are some of the qualifying factors to be part of an Haute Couture house.